Continuing Education Activity

 Treatment needs to be individualized based on symptomatology as well as levels.

 Aspirin levels do not need to be monitored in most cases.
 For certain diseases, serum creatinine at baseline, along with serum drug levels if patients have adult or juvenile rheumatoid arthritis, Kawasaki disease, or arthritis/pleurisy.

 Patients who have aspirin toxicity can have a myriad of symptoms.
-Symptoms of mild toxicity can be but not limited to tinnitus, dizziness, lethargy, nausea, and vomiting.
-For more severe toxicity the signs and symptoms include hyperthermia, tachypnea leading to respiratory alkalosis, high anion gap metabolic acidosis, hypokalemia, hypoglycemia, seizures, coma and cerebral edema.
+Symptoms of mild toxicity can be but are not limited to tinnitus, dizziness, lethargy, nausea, and vomiting.
+For more severe toxicity, the signs and symptoms include hyperthermia, tachypnea leading to respiratory alkalosis, high anion gap metabolic acidosis, hypokalemia, hypoglycemia, seizures, coma, and cerebral edema.
 Death commonly occurs due to cardiopulmonary edema secondary to pulmonary edema.